-I’m a professional WordPress developer and website host, and these are the things I would be expecting my clients to be focusing on in 2018.
+I’m a professional WordPress developer and website host.
+These are the things I would be expecting my clients to be focusing on in 2018.
 To me, these make a huge amount of sense.
-They don’t need to cost a lot of money (if anything), but they will help your web presence to stand out from the ever increasing competition.
+They don’t need to cost lots of money, but will help your web presence to stand out from the competition.

 Get an SSL certificate

 I’ve been banging on about this for ages, so have Google and every other provider who want to deliver a safer web.
 It’s much easier than most people think to have a shiny green browser address bar.

 If your web pages aren’t being served over https then you are not providing a safe browsing experience for your visitors.
 Google may well warn visitors when they visit your site, and give a slight ranking boost to https sites.
 This doesn’t just apply to eCommerce sites.
 Nor does it just apply to pages on your site that collect sensitive information from contact forms.
 You really want to make your entire site secure, and it’s rarely much more complex than securing a few individual pages.